🤖 Summarize this article with AI:

 Test environment

-Remember our article on the best testing tools in 2023?
-This is where it comes in handy.
 In this chapter you need to describe all assets that will be used in the process.
+Plan the test environment by specifying the required network configurations and operating systems to ensure comprehensive coverage and realistic testing conditions.
+Identify all resources needed for testing, including hardware, software, and personnel.
+Resource allocation is also crucial—ensure the right resources are available at the right time to avoid bottlenecks.
 How many man-hours do you foresee using?
 Do you need any specific server / network / devices or maybe some fancy settings on those?
 And finally how are the tests going to be performed?
 Will your team code them by themselves?
 Or maybe you will use some no-code solution like BugBug?

 This might sound less important from the testers’ standpoint, but trust me - it’s a must have from the business perspective since it enables “the money people” to do some cost estimations on the test process.